 - There’s no reason to fear a secret shopper!
 Think of a secret shopper’s feedback like getting a pop quiz.
 Just because you might not “pass” with flying colors, doesn’t mean you fail the class.
 You study a little bit more for the next quiz and ultimately, you become a better student.
 Welcome the feedback and knowledge so that you grow into a more knowledgeable and better-equipped agent.

 How do you know so much about compliance?

-We review the Medicare Marketing Guidelines (MMG) annually and multiple times a year.
-All of the regulations shared by the carriers are derived from the MMG.
-In addition to the MMG, we review all of the carrier tools shared as soon as they are released and also have years of experience working with our carrier partners’ oversight teams when allegations and complaints are released.
+We review the Medicare Marketing and Communication Guidelines (MCMG) annually and multiple times a year.
+All of the regulations shared by the carriers are derived from the MCMG.
+In addition to the MCMG, we review all of the carrier tools shared as soon as they are released and also have years of experience working with our carrier partners’ oversight teams when allegations and complaints are released.
 All of these tools and experience we aim to share with you, the agent.

 We have this as a tool for reference in the agent portal for ease of access at any time.

 Reporting suspected fraud, waste and abuse (FWA) is everyone’s responsibility.
 Any wrongdoing such as ethical concerns, potential conflict of interest, potential non-compliance or fraud, waste or abuse should be to Applied General Agency, Inc. (AGA) immediately.
 Taking action and making a report is an important first step to protecting your clients, book of business and the insurance industry.

 Agents, providers, suppliers, other medical facilities, carriers or Applied General Agency, Inc may not retaliate against you for any good faith reporting of FWA.